Shadow of God: In Safavid and post-Safavid Iran

-Although the monarchy became more secular under the Pahlavi dynasty (1925–1979), both Reza Shah and Mohammad Reza Pahlavi increased their authority by utilizing the idea of divine kingship.
+Although the Persian monarchy became more secular under the Pahlavi dynasty (1925–1979), both Reza Shah and Mohammad Reza Pahlavi increased their authority by utilizing the idea of divine kingship.
 Mohammad Reza Pahlavi felt that without its customary divine reassurance, the monarchy would fall.
 Furthermore, he thought that Iranian society was so deeply associated with kingship that the throne would never be vacant.